Skip to content

 Winter Weather Driving Toolbox Talk

-In this toolbox talk, remind your crews of winter driving safety best practices when it comes to driving in snowy and icy conditions.
+In this toolbox talk, remind your crews of best winter driving safety practices in snowy and icy conditions.

 Winter Driving Safety Talk

-Getting behind the wheel of a car is a big responsibility, even on a clear summer day.
-Winter weather driving is a different beast.
-Driving in snow, sleet, or slick conditions can quickly turn into a hazardous situation.
+Getting behind the wheel of a car is a major responsibility, even on a clear summer day.
+Winter weather driving is a different beast entirely.
+Driving in snow, sleet, or slick conditions is a risk.
 When winter weather starts to accumulate on the roads, hazards increase, and accidents happen.

-Not all states get winter weather to the point of having snow or ice.
-If someone is not familiar with the safe driving habits to use while there is snow or ice, it can be a very difficult task.
-Even people who have driven in snow for years still have to be super conscious and aware.
-In this 5 minute safety talk on winter driving, we’ll cover how to be a safe winter driver, tips for driving in snow and ice, and what things to always keep in your vehicle in case of an emergency during winter.
+In this five minute safety talk on winter driving, we’ll cover how to be a safe winter driver, tips for driving in snow and ice, and what supplies to always keep in your vehicle in case of an emergency.

 If you can avoid driving in winter weather conditions, you should do so.
-You need to think about the jobs and tasks that can be done on another day to make it safer for employees.
+Think about the jobs and tasks that could be completed on other days and consider rescheduling if roads are unsafe.
 In construction, many tasks cannot be performed in wet conditions anyway.
+It's better to be safe than sorry.

-The way that you drive will change when it is snowing or icy outside.
-You cannot go at the same speeds as you would if the road was dry.
-This way you are able to pay closer attention and have ample time to stop if you need to.
+The way that you drive should change when it is snowing or icy outside.
+You cannot travel at the same speeds as you would if the road were clear and dry.

-To be a defensive driver means a few different things.
-It means that you are aware of your surroundings and have a plan for if something were to happen.
-You should always keep a good distance of space between you and other drivers in snowy conditions.
+To be a defensive driver means that you are aware of your surroundings.
+You should always keep a good distance between you and other drivers in snowy conditions.

-It is important to remember that when there are dangerous conditions on the road, that you may be better off staying put.
-Think to yourself about the necessity of the trip you are needing to take.
+It's important to remember that when there are dangerous conditions on the road, that you may be better off staying put.
+Think to yourself about the necessity of the trip you're planning to take.
 Can it wait?

 If your trip cannot wait, you need to make a plan.
-Think about the safest roads three are for you to use while driving.
-Main roads are going to be cleared more than side roads.
-If you are headed into work, make them aware that you are on your way.
-This can be helpful in a couple of different ways, such as:
+Think about the safest roads to use while driving.
+Main roads are going to be clearer than side roads.
+If you are headed into work, make sure your supervisor and coworkers are aware that you are on your way.
+This can:

 • Let them know you are on your way